Health Economic Modeling for Healthcare Markets

 • A cost-consequence analysis allows our clients to consider the cost of their new health technology alongside a range of different health outcomes and to measure its real economic value.

 Our team offers all types of analyses to help our clients understand the true economic value of their technology, when considered alongside relevant clinical data.
-We have a dedicated team of health economic modeling specialists, who are highly experienced in developing such models for the consideration of policymakers and regulators across multiple countries.
+We have a dedicated team of health economic modelling specialists, who are highly experienced in developing such models for the consideration of policymakers and regulators across multiple countries.

-Survival modeling and extrapolation
+Survival Modelling and Extrapolation

 Survival models are used to translate clinical data into meaningful evidence which could be used to better understand the value of a new product.
 Extrapolation analyses help to assess long-term benefits should a patient use a new health technology and the occurrence of clinical events with and without the introduction of the new technology.
 These analyses can produce valuable data for different purposes: